RohanSreejith/Hawk-Eye/Hack-Eye/README.md

 ## 1. Product Overview
 Construction sites worldwide already deploy hundreds of CCTV cameras, but they act almost entirely as **passive recording systems**.
 When a dangerous event occurs (worker without a hard hat, an unauthorized entry into a crane radius, or a worker stepping behind a reversing 20-ton dump truck), human operators rarely notice until an injury is reported.

-**SAHAYI transforms existing CCTV into an active safety system.** It processes video streams with edge computer vision, evaluates spatial hazard rules, computes a transparent 0–100 risk score, sounds instant local kiosk audio alarms to nearby workers, alerts supervisors on their mobile devices with 10-second forensic evidence clips, and builds a live site risk heatmap.
+**Hawk-Eye transforms existing CCTV into an active safety system.** It processes video streams with edge computer vision, evaluates spatial hazard rules, computes a transparent 0–100 risk score, sounds instant local kiosk audio alarms to nearby workers, alerts supervisors on their mobile devices with 10-second forensic evidence clips, and builds a live site risk heatmap.

 ---